guven8/NftSnap/README.md

-# MetaMint
+# NftSnap

-MetaMint is a real-time NFT marketplace tracker that showcases the latest NFT sales.
+NftSnap is a real-time NFT marketplace tracker that showcases the latest NFT sales.
 Powered by OpenSea's WebSocket API.

 [Visit the website here!](https://metamint-9sts.vercel.app/)